piotr-czarnecki07/task-tracker/readme.md

 # How to Use

-### Windows

-1. Open Terminal at main.py directory
+1. Open Terminal at main.py directory, for example by evoking `cd C:\\path\to\task-tracker`
-2. Type `main.py` followed by one of the avaliable commands
+2. Type `main.py` followed by one of the avaliable commands and optionally corresponding arguments

 # Commands